Myles Allen writes ‘Do-it-yourself climate prediction’ article

 - More about weather@home project

-The first results of the weather@home experiments for the European Region and the Western US are being published in a special edition of the Bulletin of the American Meteorological Society ‘Explaining extreme events from a climate perspective’.
+The first results of the weather@home experiments for the European Region and the Western US are published in a special edition of the Bulletin of the American Meteorological Society ‘Explaining extreme events from a climate perspective’.

 - Bulletin of the American Meteorological Society: Explaining extreme events from a climate perspective